Who is eligible?

 The ACC website has full information on how to make a claim for counselling for sexual abuse » click here for more details

 To find an ACC counsellor near you

-click here for a nationwide list of ACC registered counsellors
+click here for a nationwide list of organisations that provide ACC registered counsellors